Tiger Balm Tales vol. 9

-He proceeded to give me antibiotics, nasal spray, and Panadol and told me to go consider resting for a couple of days before going any further to see if the antibiotics would take hold.
-My dad and I shuffled back to my little guest room, I took all of the drugs, and promptly fell back asleep.
+He proceeded to give me antibiotics, nasal spray, and Panadol and told me to consider resting for a couple of days before going any further to see if the antibiotics would take hold.
+My dad and I shuffled back to my little guest room, I took all of the drugs and promptly fell back asleep.

 I dozed in and out of consciousness for the next 18 hours.
-My dad was left to play nurse, waking me up to give me medication, watching over me and putting tiger balm on my aching back.
+My dad was left to play nurse, waking me up to give me medication, watching over me, and putting tiger balm on my aching back.
 He continued to watch my temperature climb peaking at 103 F. I lay in my little sleeping bag cocoon barely poking out my head or opening my eyes.

 When I did come to every so often, I would poke my head out and see my dad watching me.
 The tables had turned – I was the one that needed him.
 I thought back to my childhood, and could never remember a time when my dad had to take care of me.
 It was always my mom who brought me 7Up and soda crackers; watching over me.
-In my feverish haze I marveled at my Dad’s ability to care for me.
+In my feverish haze, I marveled at my Dad’s ability to care for me.
 Once again I was reminded how happy I was that he had decided to come on this trip with me.

-In addition to my dad watching over me, our guide and porter (Bishnu and Deihl) also took care-giving roles.
+In addition to my dad watching over me, our guide and porter (Bishnu and Deihl) also took caregiving roles.
 They would bring me bowls of noodles trying to get me to eat food and they would refill my thermos of tea.
 Eating the noodles pretty much used up my energy reserves and I would fall back into my sleepy haze.
 I complained about how my body ached and Bishnu came back with another pad to put on top of my current sleeping pad trying to make it a bit more comfortable for me.
-After all, our guest room was pretty bare bones – a little wooden bed with a 3 inch thick mattress and my sleeping bag; not the most comfortable conditions to be sick in!
+After all, our guest room was pretty bare bones – a little wooden bed with a 3-inch thick mattress and my sleeping bag; not the most comfortable conditions to be sick in!

 I could only hope that with the three of them caring for me, my bag of drugs, and more rest I’d be able to be back on the Annapurna trail again soon.
-Only time would tell.
+Only time will tell.

 No real surprise, but there were no pictures from this day!